STAT545-UBC-hw-2018-19/hw01-JasmineLib/STAT545_Gapminder_hw01.md

     ## [1] "Accept alternate hypothesis"

-Again, for the second mutant, we conclude that the mean is significantly different from that of the wildtype.
+**Conclusion M2:** Again, for the second mutant, we conclude that the mean is significantly different from that of the wildtype.

+**Final Conclusion:** The average fluorescence intensity of both mutants are significantly higher than that of the wildtype.